 What support is available?

 The project is offering capital grants to help qualifying businesses improve energy efficiency and/or reduce carbon emissions.
-Support is available from the summer of 2020 until late 2021 (subject to grant availability).
+Support is available from the summer of 2020 until mid 2022 (subject to grant availability).

 – The minimum project value is £4,000